overfl0/Pythia/README.md

 - Automatic python code reloader for easier development
 - Allows returning more than 10240 characters from the extension transparently
 - Annoys sloppy SQF developers with correct code indentation since Day One ;)

-#### Potential features

-These features could be implemented quite easily but for some reason have never been done.
-Want them in or want to help developing them?
-Contact the developers!

-- Mods contained inside single .pbo files
-- Calling functions in the background and polling for them

 Example mods:
 -------------